Maksimka101/convenient_architecture/README.md

 - `reactive_facade_consumer_cubit` - cubit which shortcuts the subscribing and listening to the reactive facade `inProgress` and `success`/`failure` state.
 - `reactive_facade` - helps to make the work with the infrastracture layer reactive.

+Take a look at the example app to see these parts in action